switch-900/OodinalsLoader/README.md

 This is a dead-simple, client-side tool that lets you build Bapps that can **create Bitcoin inscriptions directly from the browser**.
 Perfect for ordinal minting, on-chain content generators, creative tools, or any experience where users need to inscribe data to Bitcoin.

+**What is an "Oodinal"?** An Oodinal (Ordinal + Odinal) is an inscription that has **on-chain transaction creation capabilities**.
+The Oodinals Loader itself is inscribed on Bitcoin (sat 404079598183801) and can build and broadcast inscription transactions directly from within an inscription viewer.
+This means your inscribed apps can create new inscriptions without any backend server.

 ## Why Use This?

 - ✅ **No backend needed** — Everything runs client-side using on-chain Bitcoin Ordinals infrastructure